filecoin-project/phase2-attestations/ts2/README.md

 #### 3. Download the Previous Participant's Parameters

-Each participant will be given `download_url` where they can download the previous participant's parameters.
+Each participant will be given a `download url` where they can download the previous participant's parameters.

 ```
 $ rsync -vP --append -e 'ssh -i <path to SSH private-key>' <download url> .